Ethan-Dewit/SmartDisplays/README.md

 3. **def add_rows():**

-This function allows access to the global variable df.
+This function was just used for testing.

 ## Route Functions